Locations & Experiences

 Visit Scone Palace

-The historic home of Scotland’s ‘Stone of Destiny,’ is a wonderful visit.
+The historic home of Scotland’s ‘Stone of Destiny’ is a wonderful visit and a rich day trip.

-Take the fabulous guided tour to discover remarkable art – and explore beautiful gardens (don’t get too lost in the maze!).
+Take the fabulous guided tour to discover remarkable art, or stay outdoors to explore the beautiful and historic gardens (don’t get lost in the maze!).

 An Afternoon at Innerpeffray